TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Introduction

-To sum up, our contributions are: \circled{1} \textbf{Data:} we introduce a curated dataset, curated ontology and annotated ground-truth data for humanitarian demining operations, systematically categorizing operational entities and relationships. \circled{2} \textbf{Evaluation:} We evaluate extracted triples against our annotated dataset and introduce a bias-aware LLM-as-Judge framework for reference-free scoring.
-Experiments on closed and open LLMs show that position bias skews rankings. \circled{3} \textbf{Knowledge Extraction:} We propose a prompt-based pipeline that combines layout-aware document chunking, ontology-guided extraction, and multi-perspective evaluation.
+\circled{3} \textbf{Knowledge Extraction:} We propose a prompt-based pipeline that combines layout-aware document chunking, ontology-guided extraction, and multi-perspective evaluation.
 To our knowledge, this is the first LLM application of knowledge extraction for HMA. \circled{4} \textbf{In-Context Learning Optimization:} We found that prompts enriched with ontology-aligned examples improve triple extraction accuracy by up to 44.2\%, reduce hallucinations by 22.5\%, and enhance format conformance by up to 20.9\% compared to baseline LLMs.
 These findings provide practical insights for prompt construction.